 If the network connectivity is poor, there are several things you can do to improve it:

-- Contact your internet provider, ask them to check your router connections and assign you to the connection with least traffic.
+- Contact your internet provider, ask them to check your router connections, and assign you to the connection with the least traffic.

 - Prevent your browser cache from getting overloaded by using an incognito tab on your browser when making calls.